tsvikas/hanagram/README.md

 How to play a local game.
 Let's say players are Alice, Bob and Casey.

-- Run `uv run python hanabi/hanabi.py Alice Bob Casey`
+- Run `uv run play-repl Alice Bob Casey`
 - On each turn, type one of those actions:
   - `play <index of card to play>`
   - `discard <index of card to play>`